The 2000 Food Safety Conference Europe

 This was the official website for the 2000 Food Safety in Europe Conference.
 The Food Safety in Europe Conference was not just about sitting and listening to presentations.
 The idea was to find and meet specific key individuals, to form specific strategic alliances between partners for mutual benefit.

-Content is from the site's 2000 archived pages.
+Content is from the site's 2000 archived pages as well as other outside sources.

 - Conference Highlights -